Average Salary: $77,120

 ATF agents earn a base annual wage of $35,000 to $45,000 a year (source).
 However, the amount of money they actually take home depends on a number of factors.
 There are certain "grades," or levels, that applicants are hired into based on their experience.

 For example, those hired as Grade 5 Step 1 agents are paid at the lower end of that scale, while those hired as Grade 9 Step 1 agents start out at a bit more.
 Then, as they prove themselves and move up the ladder, they become eligible for various promotions, raises, and perks.
 Remember how good it felt to go all the way from grade five to grade nine in school?
 It's kinda like that.
 Except not at all.

 As with most jobs, agents can make more if they live in an area of the country that has a high cost of living.
 In addition, special agents who perform duties after two hours of any overtime may receive Law Enforcement Availability Pay (LEAP).
-Those working on special assignments, undercover or on operations generally also qualify for LEAP.
-Bring in a lot of that extra income over the span of several months, and you could be having yourself quite the LEAP year.
+Those working on special assignments, undercover, or on big operations generally also qualify for LEAP.

 ATF agents generally work office hours from 8:30AM to 5:00PM.
 Because they often work overtime during undercover operations, they earn an additional twenty-five percent for each hour on the job.
 Think you should make more?
 Better not try helping yourself to money found in raids.